mathkimchi/mathkimchi.github.io/README.md

 I think I just need to call `trunk build` on the top level, and that should run build.rs.

 Yeah, I got it to display the example text on a website.

+Now, I want to make sure that everything will deploy correctly on GitHub Pages.

+I also made a Makefile for convenience but idk if I did it correct.